Medical Device Prototyping: In-Depth Guide + Examples

 The verification process ensures that the prototype is made according to the established specifications, while validation ensures it performs correctly in real-world conditions.
 This comprehensive testing process helps identify and rectify any discrepancies or issues before moving forward with production.

-For example, once the company has the final product ready, it is time for one last test.
+For instance, once the company has the final Vitality Pro product ready, it is time for one last test.
 The company may hire people or gather volunteers to wear the device to ensure it is functional and ready for the final stages.

 8. Regulatory Compliance